K00ry/Dockerized-MERN-Boilerplate/README.md

 -For development using Docker containers: on a docker installed machine, run "docker-compose up" on root folder.

--To run Docker Production image: Run "docker-compose -f docker-compose.prod.yml up" on root folder..
+-To run Docker Production image: Run "docker-compose -f docker-compose.prod.yml up" on root folder.

 Note: if you wanna switch back from docker development to local development, you have to change the proxy in client/package.json back to "http://localhost:8080" and run the local development step.